franciscopreller/burstsms-challenge/README.md

    [How to get your Bitly token.](https://dev.bitly.com/v4/#section/HTTP-Basic-Authentication-Flow)
 4. From the root directory, run the following commands:
 ```
-# Linux users will likely require the use of sudo with the below commands
+# NOTE: Linux users will likely require the use of sudo with the below commands

 # To start all services
-$ docker-compose up -d --build
+$ docker-compose up -d --build --scale webclient=2 --scale=smsgateway=2 --scale=bitlygateway=3

+# Alternatively, I've included an npm script to do exactly the same as the above
+$ npm start

 # To watch all logs
 $ docker-compose logs -f